Stocks move lower as S&P 500 heads for a big September loss – KION546

 AP Business Writer

-Stocks moved lower on Wall Street Thursday as the major indexes headed for steep monthly losses.
-The S&P 500 fell 0.4% and is on track for a 4% loss in September.
+Stocks moved broadly lower on Wall Street Thursday as the major indexes headed for steep monthly losses.
+The S&P 500 fell 0.8% and is on track for a 4.4% loss in September.
 It would mark the first monthly loss since January and the worst for the benchmark index since March 2020.
-The Dow Jones Industrial Average fell 0.8% and the Nasdaq edged up less than 0.1%.
-A mix of companies that provide consumer goods and services weighed down the broader market.
-Some of the losses were tempered by gains from technology companies.
-Bond yields were stable.
-The yield on the 10-year Treasury remained at 1.54%.
+The Dow Jones Industrial Average fell 1.3% and the Nasdaq fell 0.2%.
+Banks and a mix of companies that provide consumer goods and services posted some of the biggest losses.
+Bond yields edged lower.
+The yield on the 10-year Treasury fell to 1.51%.